 Fort Collins Family Law Civil Protective Order Attorney

 In the emotional upheaval that so often occurs in the process of a separation or divorce, it is not uncommon for one partner or both to take certain actions or exhibit behaviors that are detrimental to the other.
 Sometimes a spouse who is being sued for divorce will refuse to leave the home, creating an uncomfortable situation for all concerned; or perhaps one partner will run to empty out a joint bank account, sell off marital assets, or transfer funds to keep them out of the hands of the other spouse.
 And sometimes, emotions run so high that violence erupts or is threatened.
 Or one partner will stalk the other, perhaps looking for evidence of infidelity.
 In any of these cases, there are legal actions you can take to safeguard your assets and your person.
-If you are involved in a family law legal matter, such as a divorce, separation, or child custody battle, and you are afraid your ex is planning to do something to harm you in any way, discuss the matter with your lawyer, who will advise you about your legal options.
+If you are involved in a legal matter, such as a divorce, separation, or child custody battle, and you are afraid your ex is planning to do something to harm you in any way, discuss the matter with a Fort Collins family law attorney, who will advise you about your legal options.

 The Protective Order Hearing